-The tables displayed in Performance offer a guideline of how many Splunk events the App can handle with default configuration.
-As found from the internal testing, table 8 demonstrates the upper limit for raw search is about 1 million events/30 minutes, and the same is 15 million events/30 minutes for the datamodel search (on a dedicated box with 16 cores and 32 GB RAM).
+The tables displayed in the Performance section offer a guideline of how many Splunk events the App can handle with default configuration.
+As found from the internal testing, the Raw Matching Performance table demonstrates the upper limit for raw search is about 1 million events/30 minutes, and the same is 15 million events/30 minutes for the datamodel search (on a dedicated box with 16 cores and 32 GB RAM).
 However, this is valid only for one saved search running on one node.

 The best way to scale the App is to run multiple saved searches for matching.
-This is easy to do in datamodel search mode.
-If your data is mapped to multiple Spunk data models from Table 5, each data model is handled by a separate saved search.
-In such an instance, you would need to deploy your search head in a cluster, and ensure that these saved searches are distributed in that cluster.
-You can run up to five of them, thus potentially scaling your App to handle 5 times the traffic.
+This can be achieved using the datamodel search mode.
+If your data is mapped to multiple Splunk data models from the CIM Support table, each data model is handled by a separate saved search.
+In such an instance, you would need to deploy your search head in a cluster and ensure that these saved searches are distributed in that cluster.
+You can run up to five of them, thus potentially scaling your App to handle five times the traffic.